crigmaid/node-helium/index.md

 {% endhighlight %}

 ## he_delete {#he_delete}
 This operation simply deletes an item from a datastore.
-The key and key_len must be set for this operation to succeed.
+The item must be fully populated for this operation to succeed.
 {% highlight javascript %}
 he.delete( myHe, testItem );
 {% endhighlight %}

 ## he_lookup {#he_lookup}
 This method requires the key and key_len to be populated and val to be populated with a buffer.
-Then the method will search for the item with the proper key and populate val and val_len.
+Then the method will search for the item with the proper key and populate the value with the value starting at the byte indicated by the third parameter, with a length indicated by the fourth parameter.
+The format is therefore datastore, item, offset, length.
 {% highlight javascript %}
-he.lookup( myHe, testItem );
+he.lookup( myHe, testItem, 0, 10 );
+{% endhighlight %}

+## he_delete_lookup {#he_delete_lookup}
+This method performs a lookup and deletes the item found.
+{% highlight javascript %}
+he.delete_lookup( myHe, testItem, 0, 10 );
+{% endhighlight %}

+## he_next | he_prev {#he_next}
+These methods operate the same as he_lookup, except that the item is populated with the value before (prev) or after (next) the key set in the item.
+{% highlight javascript %}
+he.prev( myHe, testItem, 0, 10 );
+he.next( myHe, testItem, 0, 10 );
+{% endhighlight %}

+## he_merge {#he_merge}
+This method combines the functionality of lookup and update in a single operation.
+The method requires a datastore, an item populated with its key and key_len, and a callback function to operate on the item before updating it to the datastore.
+{% highlight javascript %}
+he.func.merge( myHe, testItem, function( item ) {
+    console.log( item.key.toString() );
+});
 {% endhighlight %}

 ## he_exists {#he_exists}